Updated for Winter 2023 – View New Spring 2023 Protocols here

 - MUST be rhythm percussion, such as tambourines, shakers, and castanets – please no ukuleles, xylophones, harmonicas, etc.

 - If you’d like, you can purchase the pictured instrument pack here.

 - Please make sure they are out of sight until the instructor says it’s time.

 - Our instruments:

 - They are all washed and sanitized before the start of each day.

 - Between classes, ‘used’ instruments are sanitized with disinfectant wipes before being used by the next group.

-We will continue to require proof of vaccination and the wearing of masks for all adults attending for the May-June session, despite the lifting of mandates.
+We will continue to require proof of vaccination and the wearing of masks for all adults attending for the Winter 2023 session.

 Why are we requiring all adults to be vaccinated?

 - We consulted directly with doctors at the COVID assessment centre in Ottawa.
 After explaining how our classes work, we were advised that the unvaccinated children in the classes would be safer if all adults attending are vaccinated.